flapjacks/center-select-js/README.md

 to-do:

-	- change from script to jQuery plugin

 - set number of rows as an option

 - set width of each option through js options